- Salkantay Trek 5d/4n -

-- A backpack to carry water, some snacks, camera, sunscreen, valuable things, jacket, rain gear, etc. We recommend to bring a backpack 25 – 30 liters, but if you like to can bring a daypack or any size of backpack as long as you feel comfortable with it.
+- A backpack to carry water, some snacks, a camera, sunscreen, valuable things, a jacket, rain gear, etc. We recommend bringing a backpack of 25 – 30 liters, but if you like to can bring a daypack or any size of the backpack as long as you feel comfortable with it.

 - Sleeping bag at least minus 5 cº.
-If you don’T have one, you can rent from one from us.
+If you don’t have one, you can rent one from us.

 - Trekking Poles – If you do NOT have one, you can rent a pair of trekking poles from us.

 - Wool hat or beanie.

 - Scarf and gloves if you have them.

 - 3 – 4 T-shirts, if you have long sleeves, better.

 - 2 pair of long pants if you have leggings bring them.

 - Rain gear (Pants, jacket, if you do not have you can buy a rain poncho) is crucial, especially for the rainy season.